MahmoudAshraf97/whisper-diarization/README.md

 - `--no-stem`: Disables source separation
 - `--whisper-model`: The model to be used for ASR, default is `medium.en`
 - `--suppress_numerals`: Transcribes numbers in their pronounced letters instead of digits, improves alignment accuracy
+- `--device`: Choose which device to use, defaults to "cuda" if available
+- `--language`: Manually select language, useful if language detection failed
+- `--batch-size`: Batch size for batched inference, reduce if you run out of memory, set to 0 for non-batched inference

 ## Known Limitations
 - Overlapping speakers are yet to be addressed, a possible approach would be to separate the audio file and isolate only one speaker, then feed it into the pipeline but this will need much more computation